Nikita Kucherov: Rise to stardom, first Hart Trophy, back-to-back Stanley Cups (2015–2022)

 On 23 December 2020, it was announced that Kucherov would undergo hip surgery and would miss the entirety of the pandemic-shortened 2020–21 season.
 After missing all 56 regular season games, returned for the 2021 playoffs, playing in all 23 games, and leading the league in playoff scoring with 32 points (eight goals, 24 assists), as the Lightning repeated as Stanley Cup champions.
 Kucherov also led his team in playoff assists (24) and shots on goal (62).
-After Game 5 of the 2021 Stanley Cup Finals on 7 July 2021, in which the Lightning defeated the Montreal Canadiens to clinch the series 4–1, Kucherov appeared at the podium drunk and shirtless to answer reporters' questions, during which time he expressed his elation at the Lightning's defence of the Stanley Cup and praised the performance of the Lightning goaltender Andrei Vasilevskiy.
+After game five of the 2021 Stanley Cup Final on 7 July 2021, in which the Lightning defeated the Montreal Canadiens to clinch the series 4–1, Kucherov appeared at the podium drunk and shirtless to answer reporters' questions, during which time he expressed his elation at the Lightning's defence of the Stanley Cup and praised the performance of the Lightning goaltender Andrei Vasilevskiy.
 During the conference, Kucherov also coined the term "number one bullshit" about Vasilevskiy losing the Vezina Trophy as the league's top goaltender that season to Vegas Golden Knights goaltender Marc-André Fleury and to Winnipeg Jets goaltender Connor Hellebuyck the year prior.
 At the ensuing Stanley Cup parade on 12 July, Kucherov and several Lightning players wore shirts depicting Kucherov during his interview next to his famous "number one bullshit" quote.

 On 16 October 2021 in a 2–1 overtime win over the Washington Capitals, Kucherov suffered a groin injury and missed 32 games before returning to the lineup on 6 January 2022, in a 4–1 win over the Calgary Flames and scoring his 4th career hat trick in that game.
 He finished the 2021–22 season playing in 47 games with 25 goals, 44 assists and 69 points.
-On 15 June, in game 1 of the 2022 Stanley Cup Finals against the Colorado Avalanche, Kucherov recorded his 100th playoff assist on a goal by Ondřej Palát.
+On 15 June, in game one of the 2022 Stanley Cup Final against the Colorado Avalanche, Kucherov recorded his 100th playoff assist on a goal by Ondřej Palát.
 The Lightning would go on to lose the finals in six games.
 Kucherov ended the 2022 playoffs with eight goals and 19 assists for 27 points in all 23 games, with his 27 points finishing first on the Lightning and fourth in the league in points.